hpe-dev-incubator/hpe-dev-portal/content/blog/how-to-monitor-hpe-compute-ops-management.md

 Cons:

 * Cannot create a time series Grafana visualization with non-time series data you may retrieve from an API (This would require the use of a database, like Prometheus or InfluxDB)
-* Requires in-depth knowledge of the UQL language, API, authentication, and methods
+* Requires in-depth knowledge of the API, authentication, and methods
+* Requires knowledge of the UQL language to manipulate JSON data

 # Configuration